stefanspringer1/SwiftXML/README.md

 ---
 **NOTE**

-This library is not in a "final" state yet.
+This library is not in a “final” state yet.
 Also, when such a final state is reached, the library might be further developed using a new repository URL.
 Further notice will be added here.
 See [there](https://stefanspringer.com) for contact indformation.

 ---